-The Student Conduct Office provides training, support, and education to members of the residence community.
-The Conduct team ensures the effective operation of the Residence Community Living Guide and processes after incidents have occurred.
-Reach out to us with questions, comments, and concerns at studentconduct@dal.ca or visit the office on the 4th floor (room 446), Student Union Building.
+The Student Conduct Office works with the Residence Office to provide training, support, and education to members of the residence community.
+The Residence Office ensures the effective operation of the Residence Community Living Guide and processes after incidents have occurred with occasional support from the Student Conduct Office.